swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 * ``get_data()`` to return a list of data, sorted as you wish.
 It must be in JSON format.
 * ``get_column_criteria()`` to retrieve two things ...
-	1. a list of functions that will be used to place data items into columns, one function for each column.
+	1. a list of functions to be used to place data items into columns, one function for each column.
 	2. a list of the dictionary keys referenced in the functions.

 **DefinedVMCView**

-In your view, define a method ``get_data()`` to return a list of pre-defined columns.
-They must be in JSON format.
+In your view, define a method ``get_data()`` to return a list of pre-defined columns in JSON format.

 Sample Code
 -----------